nupniichan/ChinoKafuu/README.md

 ## 🆕**New update**
 - Due to Youtube update so Lavalink is not working anymore on VPS so i decided to remove Youtube music commands
 - Improve response time of chatting
+- Update Applio to newest version (3.2.8) and sync to make sure that api can run core.py of Applio

 ---